INSIDE THE MASON COMPETITIVE CYBER CLUB

 BY ETHAN BURK, STAFF WRITER

-One of the largest student-run STEM organizations on campus, while intimidating at first, is also one of the most inclusive and community-focused organizations.
+One of the largest student run STEM organizations on campus, while intimidating at first, is also one of the most inclusive and community focused organizations.

-Mason’s Competitive Cyber Club, or Mason CC, is one of the largest student organizations at Mason according to the number of social media followers and members of their discord.
+Mason’s Competitive Cyber Club, or Mason CC, is one of the largest student organizations at Mason according to their number of social media followers and members of their discord.
 According to the Mason CC President, Senior Tanner Leventry, the club is not only large in online student membership, it manages to retain a high number of active weekly members.
 Mason CC focuses on exploring niche subjects in cybersecurity and they help their members hone special skills sets in the broader cybersecurity field.

 Mason CC is working on expanding their club membership by advertising to other students who have little to no experience working in the cybersecurity field.